 TIP 1: Compile a list of the chemicals at each facility to determine which ones are considered an Extremely Hazardous Substance (EHS).
 Refer to SDSs and EPA’s list of EHS.

 TIP 2: For inventory, consider a calculated approach that takes various positive and negative material transactions into account.
 This is a best management practice for facilities with high material turnover and transfers.
 (Note that this practice can be labor intensive since it requires detailed and frequent inventory data updates from Operations.)

 TIP 3: Determine the maximum amount of each chemical you have on site at any one time.
 Compare the amount to threshold planning quantities (TPQs) to see if you need to file an EPCRA Tier II report.
 You might have to get purchasing and usage records from your procurement or ERP systems (see Item 6 for more detail).

 TIP 4: For each facility, remove chemicals that are no longer in use or that were not onsite in quantities that triggered a reporting threshold from the facility’s Tier II report.

 - For each reporting facility, compare the current reporting data against last year’s report to see if there are any glaring errors, differences, or omissions.
 If there are issues, regroup with the proper stakeholders to confirm and make necessary changes.

 TIP: Developing a robust review process will reduce the risks that data is omitted or that incorrect information is reported.

-TIP: Per the EPA, the newest version of Tier2 Submit is for reporting year 2020.
-(Rev 2 released February 2021.
-See the Tier2 Submit web page for version changes and download instructions).
+TIP: For each reporting year, the newest version of Tier2 Submit is generally released in February.
+See the Tier2 Submit web page for version changes and download instructions.